tstraus/entdlr/README.md

 A tool for defining structures and classes generically and generating implementations by templating.
 An extended version of the FlatBuffers language is used to create these definitions, which can include namespaces, enums, unions, structs, and facilities.
 Facilities are useful for defining the pure interface of a library, with the names and signatures of methods.
 Methods can also be added to structs.

 ## Definitions
+Definitions are what `entdlr` parses into a `Context`.
+They are what defines your structures and interfaces.

 ### Base Types
 |signed ints      |unsigned ints      |floats              |other    |
 | --------------- | ----------------- | ------------------ | ------- |